launchdarkly/java-core/lib/java-server-sdk-redis-store/README.md

         <dependency>
           <groupId>redis.clients</groupId>
           <artifactId>jedis</artifactId>
-          <version>2.9.0</version>
+          <version>7.1.0</version>
         </dependency>

-    This library is compatible with Jedis 2.x versions greater than or equal to 2.9.0, and also with Jedis 3.x.
+    This library uses Jedis 7.1.0 by default and requires Jedis 3.6.0 or later for username/password (ACL) authentication support.

 3. Import the LaunchDarkly package and the package for this library: